 We decided that allowing bank account info to be entered by a brand new customer on a public signup form is too risky.
 You should not do that, either.
 Make sure that your user/customer flow is such that you build up some knowledge of your customer and some trust before accepting bank account info from them.

 There is a third path of sorts: As with credit cards, you can enter ACH bank account info directly into your customer’s payment profile in the Chargify application.

 This assumes that you already have a customer in Chargify and you need to get their payment info offline, such as over the telephone, via fax, in person, etc.

 While this is possible and can help in some special customer support circumstances, that’s all it’s meant for – special customer support circumstances.
 Unless your organziation is PCI compliant itself, you are not supposed to handle payment info, especially in totally open, unencrypted form, so please do this sparingly or not at all.
 We know there are sometimes customers who refuse to work any other way.

 Your customer can have credit cards AND bank account info on file.
-You or they will simply choose which profile is THE payment method being used for a specific subscription.
+You or they will simply choose which profile is the active payment method being used for a specific subscription.

 ACH guidelines dictate tighter rules for retrying failed ACH payments (versus credit cards).
 So we created a separate dunning/retry system for ACH payments.
 You will set up a different retry schedule and emails for customers paying via ACH.